dotnet/docs-maui/docs/fundamentals/single-project.md

 ### Images

 Images can be added to your app project by dragging them to the _Resources\Images_ folder of your project, where their build action will automatically be set to **MauiImage**.
 This creates a corresponding entry per image in your project file:

 ```xml
 <MauiImage Include="Resources\Images\logo.jpg" />
 ```

-At build time, vector images are resized to the correct resolutions for the target platform and device.
-The resulting images, whether vector-based or not, are then added to your app package.
+At build time, images can be resized to the correct resolutions for the target platform and device.
+The resulting images are then added to your app package.

 For more information, see [Images](~/user-interface/images/images.md).